Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 • a “second working day hearing” is arranged – this is a children’s hearing arranged in relation to a child by virtue of section 45 or 46 of the 2011 Act;

-• a children’s hearing or a pre-hearing panel considers that it might be necessary to make a compulsory supervision order including a secure accommodation authorisation in relation to a child;
+• a children’s hearing or a pre-hearing panel considers that it might be necessary to make a compulsory supervision order including a secure accommodation authorisation and/or a movement restriction condition in relation to a child;

 • a children’s hearing to which section 69(3) of the 2011 Act applies is arranged for a child – this is a hearing where a child appears from a place of safety after the alleged commission of an offence.